Dark Matter-Induced Low-Mass Gap Black Hole Echoing LVK Observations: Conclusion and Discussions

-The supplemental materials detail the mechanisms of dark matter capture within stellar bodies.
-They provide explicit formulas for the criteria of gravitational collapse, as mentioned in the main text, elucidating the conditions under which such collapses are expected to occur.
-Additionally, the materials offer insights into the galaxy number density distribution with respect to halo mass, as well as the distribution of stellar and dark matter within each galaxy.
-Finally, the modifications to the relative binary formation rate—comparing dark matter-induced low-mass black holes with neutron stars, and astrophysical black holes with neutron stars—are meticulously calculated.
+{A.\arabic{figure}} This Appendix details the mechanisms of dark matter capture within stellar bodies.
+It also provides explicit formulas for the criteria of gravitational collapse, as mentioned in the main text, elucidating the conditions under which such collapses are expected to occur.
+Additionally, the material offers insights into the galaxy number density distribution with respect to halo mass, as well as the distribution of stellar and dark matter within each galaxy.
+Finally, the modifications to the relative binary formation rate between two kinds of binaries (1. binaries of low-mass gap black hole and neutron star, and 2. binaries of astrophysical black hole and neutron star) are meticulously calculated.\\